My Quiet Kitchen

 Tips

-With such a short ingredient list, this creamy cashew condensed milk does have fairly strong flavors of both cashew and maple.
-So if you're not a fan of those ingredients or prefer a more neutral-tasting condensed milk, you may want to experiment with incorporating coconut milk, agave, or follow a recipe that use white sugar instead of maple syrup.
+So if you're not a fan of those ingredients or prefer a more neutral-tasting condensed milk, you may want to experiment with incorporating oat milk or agave, or follow a recipe that use white sugar instead of maple syrup.

 hand lifting a spoon from a glass jar of condensed milk.